MikroElektronika/mikrosdk_click_v2/clicks/lightranger7/details.md

 ## Note

-> By default, the click board is programmed with the AFBR_S50_Example_RA4M2 firmware.
+> By default, the Click board is programmed with the AFBR_S50_Example_RA4M2 firmware.
 At the beginning this FW returns API version, chip ID, and module version.
 After that it starts the measurements and prints the recent measurement results that consists of:
 > - Time stamp in seconds since the last MCU reset.